Do you know the signs you’re in a healthy relationship? How do you know you have a healthy relationship?

 #3 Honesty and Transparency:

-Lies, lies, lies!
-A lot of couples fight with this every day.
+A lot of couples fight with lies every day.
 Should I tell him the truth when I know he will be mad at me?

 Or should I let him find out by himself and end our relationship?
 Those are the only two options you’ve got; to tell or not to tell.

 In a healthy relationship, you always have to go with the truth no matter how awful it is.

 If your partner loves you enough, he will get angry or sad for a while but afterwards, he will totally understand.